A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 3/README.md

     - [Specter](https://2e.aonprd.com/Monsters.aspx?ID=812)
     - Ogre Warrior* Thrall under control of Lorgus
     - Note that the Spectral Corruption ability has the **incapacitation** trait and as the Specter is lower level than the party the critical failure result wont occur on any PCs, though may affect any accompanying black arrows or Shalelu.
-    - adjustment for level 9 - add a second Ogre Warrior* Thrall
+    - Adjustment for level 9 - add a second Ogre Warrior* Thrall

-    - if an alternative encounter if preferred use the [Confounding Betrayal haunt](https://2e.aonprd.com/Hazards.aspx?ID=45) as Lorgus' spirit feels betrayed by the black arrows, suspicion of the betrayal to help end the haunt is in the papers in the commanders quarters
+    - If an alternative encounter if preferred use the [Confounding Betrayal haunt](https://2e.aonprd.com/Hazards.aspx?ID=45) as Lorgus' spirit feels betrayed by the black arrows, suspicion of the betrayal to help end the haunt is in the papers in the commanders quarters

 ### B18.
 Workroom (XP 40, trivial threat)

   - **Creatures:**
     - Ogre Boss*
-    - adjustment for level 9 - add 1x Ogre Warrior*
+    - Adjustment for level 9 - add 1x Ogre Warrior*

   - **Loot:** +1 Ogre Hook